oanguenot/simctl-cli/README.md

 ### Update Carthage dependencies

-This command updates the application by download and installing the right version of the Rainbow SDK from Carthage.
+This command updates the application by downloading and installing the right version of the Rainbow SDK from Carthage.
 This command is equivalent to `carthage update`.

 ```bash